The climate is hot and humid, with a wet season from May to

 as the Marshallese do not have the ability to print currency.

 population of Marshall Islands in 2003 was estimated by the United

 Nations at 55, 000, which placed it as number 185 in population among

 the 193 nations of the world.
 In that year approximately 2% of the

 population was over 65 years of age, with another 49% of the population

 under 15 years of age.

-forms a legislative district of the Ratak Chain of the Marshall Islands.
+legislative district of the Ratak Chain of the Marshall Islands.